-After generating ideas, run Plan-Do-Study-Act (PDSA) cycles to test a change or group of changes on a small scale to see if they result in improvement.
+After generating ideas, run PDSA cycles to test a change or group of changes on a small scale to see if they result in improvement.
 If they do, expand the tests and gradually incorporate larger and larger samples until you are confident that the changes should be adopted more widely.

-- Eliminate Waste-look for ways of eliminating any activity or resource in the organization that does not add value to an external customer. - Improve Work Flow-improving the flow of work in processes is an important way to improve the quality of the goods and services produced by those processes. - Optimize Inventory-Inventory of all types is a possible source of waste in organizations; understanding where inventory is stored in a system is the first step in finding opportunities for improvement.
+- Eliminate waste Look for ways of eliminating any activity or resource in the organization that does not add value to an external customer. - Improve workflow Improving the flow of work in processes is an important way to improve the quality of the goods and services produced by those processes.

-- Change the Work Environment-changing the work environment itself can be a high-leverage opportunity for making all other process changes more effective. - Producer/Customer Interface-to benefit from improvements in quality of products and services, the customer must recognize and appreciate the improvements. - Manage Time-an organization can gain a competitive advantage by reducing the time to develop new products, waiting times for services, lead times for orders and deliveries, and cycle times for all functions in the organization. - Focus on Variation-reducing variation improves the predictability of outcomes and helps reduce the frequency of poor results. - Error proofing organizations can reduce errors by redesigning the system to make it less likely for people in the system to make errors.
+- Optimize inventory Inventory of all types is a possible source of waste in organizations.
+Understanding where inventory is stored in a system is the first step in finding opportunities for improvement. - Change the work environment Changing the work environment itself can be a high-leverage opportunity for making all other process changes more effective. - Producer/customer interface To benefit from improvements in quality of products and services, the customer must recognize and appreciate the improvements. - Manage time An organization can gain a competitive advantage by reducing the time to develop new products, waiting times for services, lead times for orders and deliveries and cycle times for all functions in the organization. - Focus on variation Reducing variation improves the predictability of outcomes and helps reduce the frequency of poor results. - Error proofing Organizations can reduce errors by redesigning the system to make it less likely for people in the system to make errors.
 One way to error proof a system is to make the information necessary to perform a task available in the external world, and not just in one's memory, by writing it down or by actually making it inherent in the product or process.